Research and Scholarship

 The Portrait’s Subject tells a wide-ranging story about how images of human surfaces came to signal expressions of human depth during the nineteenth century.
 Combining visual theory, literary close reading, and archival research, The Portrait’s Subject examines portraiture's changing symbolic and aesthetic practices across the nineteenth century, from daguerreotype to X-ray.

 “In energetic prose, The Portrait’s Subject presents a perceptive account of the intermingling of science and cultural expression in the nineteenth century.
-It uses historical revision to unsettle assumptions about the relationship between “inner” and “outer” life”— the Henry James Review
+It uses historical revision to unsettle assumptions about the relationship between “inner” and “outer” life”— E. Thomas Finan, the Henry James Review

 Scholarly Articles, Chapters, Reviews

 • “The Visual Rhetorics of Selfhood in Early Black Narrative and Art."
 African American Literature in Transition, Vol. 2.
 Jasmine Cobb, ed.
 (Cambridge University Press, 2021).
-(Series editor: Jocelyn Moody)
+(Series editor: Joycelyn Moody)

 • “The Function of Pettiness at the Present Time.”
 Co-written with Sarah Mesle.
 ASAP Journal (July 2017).